Priya is pursuing her undergrad in Law and Business Administration. She loves translated books, world cinema and French chic.

 I really liked this book because it was narrated solely from the point-of-view of the male protagonist as opposed to the usual ridiculously silly and infatuated female protagonist.
 Not to say that Cooper Armstrong wasn’t ridiculously silly and infatuated.
 It’s a classic trope of a football player who falls in love with his hometown girl.
 Cooper kisses Violet in front of the cameras, and though she is his best friend’s sister and totally can’t-even-say-whether-she’s hot category, he starts falling for her.
 I liked the narration, liked the trope and liked the writing.
 I found Cooper to be sensible, focused young man, a good son and a good friend and still every bit as hot as a classic romance hero novel.

 I forayed into the love/hate trope with this book.
 It was such a delightful read with real, relatable characters with flaws and everything.
 What started out as a hating game between two colleagues sharing the same space gave away to sweet romance.
 The author did an excellent job of bringing out a sharp contrast between Joshua and Lucy.
 It was also hilarious with laugh-out-loud moments.
 I read it on a flight and I could barely hold on the giggles in the otherwise quiet plane.
 There are really rare good romantic-comedy books out there and this one definitely makes it in the list.
 I really hope Netflix makes a movie out of it.
 It would be so good.

-5. Made For You
+5. Made for you

-Made For You is another one of my favorite love-hate books.
+Made For You is another one of my favourite love-hate books.
 This book follows Miss Perfect Brynn Dalton who becomes unhinged when her childhood enemy William Thatcher moves into the house next door.
 But William had come back from the East Coast with a sweet motive.
 Not to make her life miserable as she thought, but really, to win her forever.
 It’s a cliché trope with a predictable ending but everything between was beautifully put together.